-There’s also a feature called Google PageSpeed, which is web server module and can be enabled to automatically reduce the page load time of your WordPress site.
-Unfortunately, it’s not compatible with Static and dynamic cache hence, can be used simultaneously.
+There’s also a feature called Google PageSpeed, which is a web server module and can be enabled to automatically reduce the page load time of your WordPress site.
+Unfortunately, it’s not compatible with Static and dynamic cache hence, it can be used simultaneously.

 The SuperCacher panel works in conjunction with SiteGround’s SuperCacher plugin, that comes pre-installed with each WordPress installation.
 I will discuss and SuperCacher feature in the performance testing later in this SiteGround WordPress hosting review.

 The staging feature at SiteGround is largely similar to the site staging service, provided by other WordPress hosting which I had used and reviewed so far.
 You can create a staging version of your existing WordPress site in a single click, which took less than one minute to be created for me, but timing is varied with the size of database and media content.

 You can easily manage or test changes at the staging version of your WordPress site, and push the changes to your live site with a click of a button.
 You can even replicate the staging version of your site, or even better create a repository of the staging site with the SG-Git Repo.

 SG-Git for WordPress

 In case if you don’t know, Git is an open-source system to manage a project, a set of files, as they change over time with new versions. in simple terms, it holds the history of your work.
 Git allows easy cloning and can be shared by other persons.
 The Git is popular among advanced users, especially developers which, allows them to manage a WordPress site in a similar way as of any other software project.

 Creating a Git repository of your WordPress site at SiteGround was fairly easy, with a single click.
 Once the process finishes within a minute, it provides you all the information required by you such as Git clone command, SSH key, the private key password to access the Git repository of your existing WordPress site.